akugal/hiero-consensus-node/hedera-node/docs/design/app/workflows.md

 1. Calls `BlockRecordManager` to update the new consensus time for the user transaction, puts the lastBlockInfo in state if needed.
 2. `UserTxnWorkflow` is called to handle the transaction and provide record stream
-3. Externalizes the record stream items
+3. Externalizes the record stream valueItems
 4. Update metrics for the handled user transaction

 #### UserTxnWorkflow overview: